UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 This renames the file to something easier to type.

 Now let's create our loop.
-In the loop, we will ask the computer to go through the text, looking for each , and count the number of times it appears.
+In the loop, we will ask the computer to go through the text, looking for each research type, and count the number of times it appears.
 The results will print to the screen.

 ~~~
-$ for name in "Consultation" "Directional" "Informational" "Research"
+$ for name in "Spatial" "Statistics" "Content" "Software"
 > do
 >    echo "$name"
 >    grep -wo "$name" Desk_Tracker_2017.csv | wc -l